mattgriffin94/decompemerald/README.md

 - QOL
   - Friendship is always set to max
   - Infinite TMs
+  - Infinite Full Restores
+  - Infinite of a Berry as soon as you get one of them
   - High Pitch Whistle!
 A new key item that Professor Birch will give you along with your starter.
 Turn this on to make an infinite always-on repel.
 Turn this off if you want wild encounters as normal.
   - Removed Nickname Prompt on Wild Pokemon Encounters (I hate nicknames!
 Pokemon are a tool!)
   - You can now run indoors!